-For each Tyco PSU outstanding as of the distribution date (adjusted to reflect the number of such PSUs then outstanding based on performance results) held by a Tyco employee that will become our employee following the spin-off (other than Tyco PSUs granted prior to October 12, 2011 held by a Tyco corporate-level employee), the holder thereof will be entitled to receive a number of ADT restricted stock units determined by multiplying the number of such Tyco PSUs by a fraction, the numerator of which is the closing regular way trading price of Tyco common shares on the NYSE on the last trading day immediately prior to the Distribution and the denominator of which is the when-issued closing trading price of our common stock on the NYSE on the last trading day immediately prior to the Distribution, rounded down to the nearest whole share.
-The Tyco Compensation Committee will determine the methodology for determining the level of performance attained with respect to the Tyco PSUs and any changes in performance periods.
+Each Tyco PSU outstanding as of June 29, 2012 that is held by a Tyco employee who will become our employee following the spin-off will be converted into Tyco restricted stock units based on performance results through June 29, 2012.
+The resulting Tyco RSUs held as of the Distribution will then be converted into the right to receive a number of ADT RSUs determined by multiplying the number of such Tyco RSUs by a fraction, the numerator of which is the closing regular way trading price of Tyco common shares on the NYSE on the last trading day immediately prior to the Distribution and the denominator of which is the when-issued closing trading price of our common stock on the NYSE on the last trading day immediately prior to the Distribution, rounded down to the nearest whole share.
+The Tyco Compensation Committee will determine the level of performance attained with respect to the Tyco PSUs that convert into Tyco RSUs as of June 29, 2012.

-For each Tyco PSU granted prior to October 12, 2011 that is outstanding as of the distribution date (adjusted to reflect the number of such PSUs then outstanding based on performance results) held by a Tyco corporatelevel employee that will become our employee following the spin-off, the holder thereof will be entitled to receive the same number of Tyco restricted stock units and an additional award of ADT restricted stock units and Tyco Flow Control restricted stock units.
-The number of additional restricted stock units of ADT and Tyco Flow Control shall equal the number of shares of common stock that the holder thereof would be entitled to if such restricted stock units were shares of common stock of Tyco.
+Each Tyco PSU (i) that was granted prior to October 12, 2011, and that is held, as of June 29, 2012, by certain specified corporate-level employees of Tyco who will not become our employees following the spin-off or (ii) that is held by former Tyco employees will be converted into Tyco RSUs based on performance results through June 29, 2012.
+As of the distribution date, such Tyco RSUs will be converted into the right to receive the same number of Tyco restricted stock units and an additional award of ADT restricted stock units and Tyco Flow Control restricted stock units.
+The number of additional restricted stock units of ADT and Tyco Flow Control will equal the number of common shares that the holder thereof would be entitled to if such restricted stock units were with respect to Tyco common shares.

-The Tyco PSUs that convert into ADT restricted stock units will have a vesting period that matches the vesting period for the Tyco PSUs (generally, three years from grant date) and will take into account all employment with Tyco and ADT for these purposes.
+The Tyco PSUs that are ultimately converted into ADT restricted stock units will have a vesting period that is identical to the vesting period for the Tyco PSUs (generally, three years from grant date) and will take into account all employment with Tyco and ADT for these purposes.
 All other terms and conditions of the converted awards will be equivalent to those that apply to Tyco PSUs.
 Fractional shares will be adjusted or compensated by the Tyco Compensation Committee as appropriate in the sole discretion of the Tyco Compensation Committee.